kait210/simple-dog-app/README.md

 ### Why this App?
 Why this Way?

-1) I love dogs and I buy everything online--- but Petfinder's website felt claustrophic.
+1. I love dogs and I buy everything online--- but Petfinder's website felt claustrophic.
 I felt couldn't search as freely as I wanted.

-2) I wanted to make the initial search for a rescue dog at least as easy as walking into a pet store
+2. I wanted to make the initial search for a rescue dog at least as easy as walking into a pet store

-3) Repetitive data pulled frequently from an external API in realtime and organized for easy sorting is a good use case for Angular.
+3. Repetitive data pulled frequently from an external API in realtime and organized for easy sorting is a good use case for Angular.

-// _I read an article that rescue groups' poor websites drive people to pet stores and Craigslist (read: puppy mills and sub-standard breeding practices) when there are so many perfectly good dogs in Shelters._
+_I read an article that rescue groups' poor websites drive people to pet stores and Craigslist (read: puppy mills and sub-standard breeding practices) when there are so many perfectly good dogs in Shelters._

-Reference https://www.petfinder.com/developers/api-docs if you want to know more about the api calls made within this app
+Reference [Petfinder API Docs](https://www.petfinder.com/developers/api-docs) if you want to know more about the api calls made within this app

 ### Improvements TO-DO